qian2z/auto-grader-public/README.md

 As my final year project is currently ongoing, and in adherence to university terms and conditions, the source code for AutoGrader is not publicly visible at this time.
 I appreciate your understanding and look forward to sharing the code once the project is completed and the necessary permissions are obtained.

 ## Usage
-Currently, the application is not available for public use.
-It is intended for internal use only.
-The web application has been protected with credentials login.
+We're excited to announce that the AutoGrader application is now available for public use!
+You can access the web application using your Google or GitHub login credentials.
+As a new user, you'll receive one credit free for essay submission.

 ## Features
 - **Connect to GPT-3.5 API:** The application seamlessly connects to the GPT-3.5 API, sending requests and receiving grading results for short English essays.